meowcat/MassBank-convert/README.md

     where `$DATADIR` is the directory in which the dump is stored and `$DUMPNAME.sql` is the filename.
     The converted database will be stored in the same directory as `$DUMPNAME.db`.

+* Convert the sqlite database to an mzVault database: